The Best and Creamiest Loaded Baked Potato Soup

 STEP 1 | Bake the potatoes

-Wash and scrub them thoroughly, then pierce the skin several times with a fork.
-Bake until soft, then slice them open and scoop out the pulp.
+Bake the potatoes until they are soft, then slice them open and carefully scoop out the pulp.

 STEP 2 | Saute the onions